Sudeshna

-Sudeshna, was the Daughter of : Queen Malavi, Suta King Kekaya.
+Sudeshna was the daughter of Queen Malavi and a lord of the Kekayas.

 Role in the Mahabhartha

 During the Pandavas' 13th year of exile, Sudeshna unknowingly plays host to the Pandavas and Draupadi.
 Draupadi poses as her maid, Sairandhri.
 Sudeshna is looking out her room window one day and sees Draupadi wandering in the market.
 Stunned at her beauty, Sudeshna inquires about her afterwards.
 Draupadi poses as Sairandhri, saying that she is a former lady-in-waiting from Indraprastha, now without a job after the Pandavas had lost their kingdom.
 Suspicious of her story, since Sairandhri looks and carries herself like royalty, Sudeshna chastises herself for being so paranoid and hires Sairandhri.
 Sairandhri proves to be a loyal and efficient handmaiden.

 Kichaka notices Sairandhri and is overcome by her beauty and inquires Sudeshna about her.
 Sudeshna conveys Kichaka's interest in Sairandhri.
 Sairandhri rebukes Kichaka, telling her that she is already married to a Gandarva who would kill any man who touched her.
 Unable to deny her older brother, and wary of the king's warnings to not displease their city's top commander-in-chief, Sudeshna introduces Kichaka to Sairandhri.
 She does this by asking Sairandhri to fetch wine from Kichaka's house; she refuses to heed Sairandhri's warnings yet again.
 The moment Sairandhri arrives, Kichaka tries to molest her.
 Sairandhri looks to Sudeshna for aid, but the queen is silent.

 Later, when Kichaka dies under mysterious circumstances (actually killed by Bhima), Sudeshna becomes terrified and begs Sairandhri for forgiveness.
 Having seen her words come true, Sudeshna recognizes that Sairandhri is no ordinary woman.
 Believing that Sairandhri's words will become truthful, Sudeshna counsels her husband against punishing Sairandhri for Kichaka's death.